Kashmiri Dum Aloo

 Yogurt mixture added to the pan.

-Add the fried potatoes, 1 teaspoon salt, and 2 cups of water to the pan and mix well.
+Add the deep fried baby potatoes, 1 teaspoon salt, and 2 cups of water to the pan and mix well.

 Fried potatoes, salt and water added to the pan.